 To round out your cruelty-free shopping excursion, make sure you check out one of NYC’s best vegan restaurants — there are well over 100 vegan restaurants!
 No matter what you’re in the mood for, you’ll find it in NYC.

 Contributed by Lisa from Planning Away

 One of the most unique and fun things to do in New York is to visit the Harry Potter Store.
 If you are a Harry Potter fan this is an absolute must!
 Not only can you shop for unique Harry Potter souvenirs but you can immerse yourself in an entire wizarding experience.

 One of the things that make the Harry Potter Store so special is that you can choose between two different virtual reality experiences: Harry Potter Wizards take Flight and Harry Potter Castle of Chaos.
 This experience does require advance reservations with the purchase of a ticket.

 If you love butterbeer you are in luck!
 There is a cafe with all sorts of Harry Potter-themed baked goods, butterbeer ice cream, and of course the traditional butterbeer in a souvenir cup.
 There is also another area of the store that resembles Honeydukes.
 There are lots of wizarding candy and treats to choose from.

 The detail within the store is amazing!
 As you step into the elevator you will enter a floo powder passageway to another area!
 You can also have a full interactive wand experience.
 There are also lots of Harry Potter memorabilia from the movies.

 Harry Potter in New York City is a must!

 I hope this list has given you some ideas of unique things to do in NYC.
-I know I picked up some ideas from my fellow travellers for my next trips to New York!
+I know I picked up some ideas from my fellow travellers for my next trip to New York!